writethedocs/salary-survey/b-job-changes.md

 - Yes, my income decreased
 - No, my income has stayed around the same

 Why did your income increase?
+Select multiple, if appropriate.

 - I started a new contract or freelance project (or multiple projects)
 - I raised my rate
 - I worked more hours

 Why did your income decrease?
+Select multiple, if appropriate.

 - A contract or freelance project ended prematurely
 - A contract or freelance project ended as expected